 Tableau comes with a few pre-defined permissions roles.
 These are sets of capabilities for typical ways of using content.
 Applying a permissions role is easier to manage than granting or denying each capability manually.

 While publishing content, the publisher must select the project on Tableau Server in which to put their content.
-You use projects to keep related content together, whether you categorize by audience (e.g. finance), role (e.g. administrators), or function (e.g. production versus sandbox).
+You use projects to keep related content together, whether you categorise by audience (e.g. finance), role (e.g. administrators) or function (e.g. production versus sandbox).

 Projects are a great place to help users help themselves.
 You can set them up so that project names clearly indicate the type of content they hold, and that, of the total list of projects, each user sees only the projects they need to work with.

 You can also create project hierarchies to sub-divide content within a top-level category.
 To learn more, see Use Projects to Manage Content Access(Link opens in a new window).

 This example shows how group permissions set at the project level coordinate with site roles to determine who (which groups) are allowed to access which content in the project.

 A good practice is to create groups based on functional categories – Content Creators, Content Viewers, Data Stewards.
 Or even combine functional category with department; something like Marketing Viewers and Marketing Creators.
 The point is to create groups whose members need to work with content in the same way.
 If you need to add a user to multiple groups, they get the permissions from all of those groups.